What Is Undercut in Welding?

 Pick the Right Filler and Shielding Gas

-Choose wire or rod size that fits the joint; too large a diameter can force excess heat into the base metal, while too small can starve deposition.
-Your gas composition matters just as much.
-For mild steel, an argon-CO2 blend steadies the arc, limits oxidation, and supports smooth wetting.
+Choose wire or rod size that fits the joint.
+A diameter that is too large can force excess heat into the base metal, while one that is too small can starve deposition.

-Set shielding gas flow around 15 to 25 cubic feet per hour so you protect the pool without turbulence.
-Check hoses, regulators, and nozzles often, because steady delivery keeps arc stability high and undercut risk low.
-Additionally, adjusting wire speed and voltage can further enhance your welding performance and mitigate the risk of defects.
+Check hoses, regulators, and nozzles often because steady delivery keeps arc stability high and undercut risk low.
+Adjusting wire speed and voltage can also improve weld performance and reduce defects.

 How to Fix Undercut in Welds